codingthat/FlxScrollableArea/README.md

 	FlxG.cameras.add( _myScrollableThingie );
 ```

+Pro tip: If you use a FlxSpriteGroup for your off-screen content, then in the constructor (and below in onResize), you can just use myOffscreenGroup.getHitbox() instead of making a new FlxRect yourself.

-Then in your state's `onResize()`, follow this basic pattern for each scrollable area:
+If you're not using StageSizeScaleMode, you're done.
+Otherwise, in your state's `onResize()`, follow this basic pattern for each scrollable area:

 ```haxe
 	_myScrollableThingie.viewPort = new FlxRect( 0, 0, Lib.current.stage.stageWidth, Lib.current.stage.stageHeight ); // must be before .bestMode